dgamboa/writing-stage/wallet-tutorial-text.md

 ### Implementation
 In order to generate the phrase, we need to leverage an external library that satisfies the BIP39 specification.
 Fortunately, there's [Bip39](https://github.com/bitcoinjs/bip39), which provides us with the functionality we need to generate the phrase and later convert it into the seed we need to generate our Solana wallet keys.

-We have already installed the library when we ran `yarn` during set up because we pre-packaged it into the `package.json` included in the pre-built app.
+We have already installed the library when we ran `yarn` during set up because we included it into the `package.json` included in the pre-built app.
 So all that's left is to import it:

 ```
 import * as Bip39 from "bip39";